Southeast Asia: Refugee crisis and freedom of expression must be tackled at ASEAN Summit

 In Thailand, official repression of free speech has dramatically intensified.
 Prisoners of conscience have been arbitrarily imprisoned, routinely denied bail and tried in often unfair trials in military courts, some without the right to appeal.

 While historic elections recently took place in Myanmar, there has been an increase in the numbers arrested and imprisoned solely for peaceful dissent during the past year.
-Weeks before the elections, at least 19 new prisoners of conscience were locked up adding to the scores of people already detained solely for peacefully exercise their rights.
+Weeks before the elections, adding to the scores of people already detained solely for peacefully exercise their rights.

 The suppression of peaceful, social and religious activism continues in Viet Nam.
 Members of activist groups face regular harassment, including surveillance, restrictions on their movement, arbitrary detention, prosecution and imprisonment and physical attacks.